Paligo/xee/xee/README.md

 - formatting XML in various ways, including in indented form
 - evaluate an XPath expression against an XML document
 - a REPL for evaluating XPath expressions
-- transform XML documents using XSLT stylesheets
+- transform XML documents using XSLT stylesheets.

 This implements XPath 3.1 and parts of XSLT 3.0.